USS SENNET Newsletter

 Donations . . .

 Contributions from our generous supporters help make our newsletters, website and reunions possible.
 Simply said, they reunite friends.
 Make your check payable to: USS Sennet SS-408 Reunion Fund and mail to Ralph Luther.
-His address is below.
+His address is below in the Ship's Store information.

 Ship's Store . . .